Rowida46/Machine-Learning/Deep Neural Networks with PyTorch/README.md

 In PyTorch, we use tensors to encode the inputs and outputs of a model, as well as the model’s parameters.

    - There are a few main ways to create a tensor, depending on your use case.
    - To create a tensor From a NumPy array , use `np.array(data)`
    - To create a tensor With random or constant values, use `torch.rand(shape)`.
    - To create a tensor From another tensor , `torch.rand_like(shape, datatype)`.
    - In-place operations Operations that have a _ suffix are in-place.
 For example: `x.copy_(y)`, `x.t_()`, will change x.

+### *******Autograd*******

+`torch.autograd` is PyTorch’s automatic differentiation engine that powers neural network training.

 A tensor can be created with `requires_grad=True` so that torch.autograd records operations on them for automatic differentiation.

+Autograd has multiple goals:

+   - Full integration with neural network modules: mix and match auto-differentiation with user-provided gradients
+   - The main intended application of Autograd is **gradient-based optimization**

+*To get a conceptual understanding of how autograd helps a neural network train:*

+   - Neural networks (NNs) are a collection of functions that are executed on input data and parameters (consisting of weights and biases),
+   - Training a NN happens in two steps:
+        1.Forward Propagation
+        2.Backward Propagation